moonlithike/cryptography-engineering/README.md

 primitives discussed above.
 * handbook of applied cryptography
 * an introduction to mathematical cryptography
+* a graduate course in applied cryptography, appendix

 ## courses of study
 * [uncloak](uncloak/)